ghostflyby/textbind/README.md

 # textbind
 A minecraft 1.7.10 mod for optimizing TextField editing experience.

-Features:
+## Features:
 1. native text edit binding on macOS
-2. customizing key bindings (WIP)
+2. customizing key bindings for all

-Requires a Mixin lib to work.
+## Dependencies
+1. a mixin provider
+2. forgelin

+## Customize
+edit json files in .minecraft/client/textbind/